Steps for Keeping the Peace in Broken Homes

-Even though you have lived with this person for a number of years, you are now learning how to live separate lives while still parenting your children well.
-There may be things your ex is doing that you totally don’t agree with, but you have to figure out how to work within the boundaries of your new relationship – while always considering what will be in the best interest of your children.
+Even if you’ve lived with this person for years, learning how to live separate lives while still parenting your children well may be tricky.
+There may be things your ex is doing that you totally don’t agree with, but you have to figure out how to work within the boundaries of your new relationship while always considering what’s in your child’s best interest.

-For starters, it is important for you to plan how you will manage as a single parent.
+For starters, it’s important to plan how you’ll manage as a single parent.

-- Get organized.
-Make a plan for moving forward.
-Take time to sort through activities, job demands, a budget, available resources, friends who can provide support and backup, etc. This will help you to be more in control of your situation and to focus on what is important.
+- Get organized so you can move forward.
+Take time to sort through activities, job demands, a budget, available resources, friends who can provide support and backup, etc. This will help you to be more in control of your situation and to focus on what’s important.

 - Focus on family.
 Set expectations, keep the lines of communication open, establish boundaries and set aside time to be together as a family.

 - Throw perfection out the window.
 It isn’t about having it all together.
-It is more about doing the best you can under difficult circumstances.
+It is more about doing the best you can under hard circumstances.

 - Ask for help.
-It is not a sign of weakness to ask for help.
+It’s not a sign of weakness to ask for help.
 There are resources available, but you have to make the connection.
 Neighbors, friends and co-workers are often ready and willing to step up to the plate when you need them.

 - Take one day at a time.
-After you have put a plan together, don’t get overwhelmed by the big picture.
+After you’ve put a plan together, don’t get overwhelmed by the big picture.

 This transition time can be very challenging.
-Having a plan in place will help you bring some order into your life and help you keep your cool when things don’t go as planned with your ex.
+Working your plan can help you bring some order into your life.
+It can also help you keep your cool when things don’t go as planned with your ex.